JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 * Set the appropriate attributes for [patching the `plugin.xml` file](#patching-the-plugin-configuration-file).

 ### Plugins Targeting Alternate IntelliJ Platform-Based IDEs
-Gradle also supports developing plugins to run in IDEs that are based on the IntelliJ Platform, but are not IntelliJ IDEA.
+Gradle also supports developing plugins to run in IDEs that are based on the IntelliJ Platform.
 For more information, see the [Developing for Multiple Products](/products/dev_alternate_products.md) page of this guide.